The 4 Agile Values and 6 Benefits of the Agile Manifesto

 Typically, the software development process is avoided since alterations incur costs and result in increased expenses.
 Moreover, with Agile, the tasks constantly change due to several iterations, and these contributions assist the project to improve and deliver value with each iteration.
 The concept emphasizes being open to consumer needs during the project instead of developing a detailed plan that is stable in nature.

-The conventional wisdom is that innovations are costly and that we must avoid them at all costs.
+The conventional approach wisdom is that innovations are costly and that we must avoid them at all costs.
 This is the unnecessary emphasis on documentation and detailed delivery plans by adhering to the schedules and specifications of the product.
 Agile enables this change.
 Agile believes that change is not expenditure but rather a beneficial feedback process that helps to enhance the project.
 It provides agile core values.

 Change is an ongoing process, and customers can occasionally demand new additions, features, or enhancements to the product.
 Adapting to their need can assist the product owner and team in developing a more specific product and ensure their clients' satisfaction.
 Agile plans too, but the only way planning is done when necessary is to follow the proper, timely method.
 And plans are constantly subject to change as sprints continue.